Who We Are

 luke bertram podiatrist Achilles Tendonitis

-After growing up in Bowral NSW and a year playing Rugby in Sydney, I studied Podiatry at Charles Sturt University in Albury.
-My early Podiatry career saw me work in hospitals in Australia and the UK focusing on high risk foot management.
-I then moved into the field of lower limb sports injuries and biomechanics working in Private Clinics with amateur to elite athletes of all ages in Queensland and NSW.
+After growing up in Bowral NSW and a year playing Rugby in Sydney, Luke studied Podiatry at Charles Sturt University in Albury.
+His early Podiatry career saw me work in hospitals in Australia and the UK focusing on high risk foot management.
+He then moved into the field of lower limb sports injuries and biomechanics working in Private Clinics with amateur to elite athletes of all ages in Queensland and NSW.

-I have been a Rugby and Cricket player for most of my life, but injuries took their toll after a while.
-So I can relate pretty well to most people that come to see us.
-Now I have replaced my footy boots for cycling cleats and my cricket bat for a golf club.
+Luke has been a Rugby and Cricket player for most of his life, but injuries took their toll after a while.
+So he can relate pretty well to most people that come to see us.
+Now Luke has replaced his footy boots for cycling cleats and cricket bat for a golf club.

 luke bertram podiatrist Achilles Tendonitis